Home of The Compromise

 Exploration of my Ancestry

 The Compromise began as an exploration of my ancestry, not with historical facts or DNA, but with curiosity about how knowledge could be handed down in a family.
 What my maternal grandmother and great-grandmother gave to me is stored, literally, as dishes, lace, buttons, sheet music, and books, yet my inheritance is known psychologically through reflection on my obligations, proclivities, and values.
+I am a teacher following three generations of teachers.
 My cultural and biological ancestors worked for me as I am working for those who come after me.
 This continuity is among my strengths, but so is my obligation to learn as my society changes and write with integrity across the situations of my life.

 Fiction lets me follow the thread five generations back to Missouri.
 Like their descendants in California, my foremothers must have discovered meaning in the tasks of daily life and the changing bonds of kinship and friendship.
 Those common tasks took place in a formative and contentious period of our history.
 My personal imagination leads me to tell one story, while the demands of research and writing require me to take a wider view than my parents’ generation.